Compact of Free Association: Economic provisions

 Each of the associated states actively participates in all Office of Insular Affairs technical assistance activities.
-The U.S. gives only these countries access to many U.S. domestic programs, including: disaster response and recovery and hazard mitigation programs under the Federal Emergency Management Agency; some U.S. Department of Education programs, including the Pell Grant; and services provided by the National Weather Service, the United States Postal Service, the Federal Aviation Administration, the Federal Communications Commission, the Federal Deposit Insurance Corporation, and U.S. representation to the International Frequency Registration Board of the International Telecommunication Union.
+The U.S. gives only these countries access to many U.S. domestic programs, including disaster response and recovery and hazard mitigation programs under the Federal Emergency Management Agency; some U.S. Department of Education programs, including the Pell Grant; and services provided by the National Weather Service, the United States Postal Service, the Federal Aviation Administration, the Federal Communications Commission, the Federal Deposit Insurance Corporation, and U.S. representation to the International Frequency Registration Board of the International Telecommunication Union.
 The Compact area, while outside the customs area of the United States, is mainly duty-free for imports.

 Most citizens of the associated states may live and work in the United States, and most U.S. citizens and their spouses may live and work in the associated states.
-In 1996, the U.S. Personal Responsibility and Work Opportunity Act removed Medicaid benefits for resident foreigners from the states, even after the five-year waiting period that most other resident aliens have.
+In 1996, the U.S. Personal Responsibility and Work Opportunity Act removed Medicaid benefits for those from the COFA states living in the US, even after the five-year waiting period that most other resident aliens have.
 However, in December 2020, Congress restored Medicaid for Compact of Free Association communities.